 Once the marriage is registered, couples need to update their marital status with various institutions, such as banks, employers, and government offices.

-Advantages of Court Marriage in Nepal
+Advantages of Court Marriage

 Court marriage offers several benefits: